 Some believe it’s still possible to feel the spirit of Apollo here thousands of years later.
 You are supposed to visit with an open mind and an open heart.
 And it is surely impressive to see the craftsmanship of the sculptures, pillars, and remnants of buildings that were constructed all those years ago.

 The Drive to Delphi from Athens

-Our driver picked us up at 8:00 a.m. from the amazing Hotel Grande Bretagne (will tell you more about this luxury hotel soon) on a very hot Thursday in July.
+Our driver picked us up at 8 a.m. from the amazing Hotel Grande Bretagne on a sweltering Thursday in July.

 We passed through a little ski resort town and then began to wind our way up the mountain to Delphi, passing through some touristy shopping areas along the way.